See-saw rugby changes the dynamic of a game of touch rugby by overloading and unloading teams on a regular basis. MORE

 Evasive games to suit forwards

-When you want to work on evasive skills, the low-numbered players, like the front row, don’t get much of a look in if they are pitted against faster players.
+When you want to work on evasive skills in a game, the low-numbered players, like the front row, don’t get much of a look in if they are pitted against faster players.
 You need to adapt and still make the game worthwhile.

 Evasion is the ability of an attacker to avoid a defender.
 The opposite of evasion is interception.
 True evasive skills are tested when the defenders are moving too.